Jennifer Berry

 Jennifer Berry-Gooden (born July 18, 1983) is an American beauty pageant titleholder who was crowned Miss America on January 21, 2006.
 A resident of Tulsa, Oklahoma, at the time of her investment to sovereignty of beauty, she became the fifth Miss America from Oklahoma to have held the title.

 Early life and education

 Berry was born in Houston, Texas.
 She graduated from Jenks High School in 2001, and attended the University of Oklahoma with a major in elementary education.
 She expressed hopes to attain a Master's in education and become an elementary school teacher after her reign as Miss America.

 Pageants

 Miss Oklahoma 2005

-She won the Miss Oklahoma 2005 title in a state pageant held Tulsa on June 11, 2005.
-She competed as Miss Grand Lake and was a double preliminary winner, winning awards for both talent and swimsuit.
+She won the Miss Oklahoma 2005 title in a state pageant held at Tulsa on June 11, 2005.
+She competed as Miss Grand Lake 2005 and was a double preliminary winner, winning awards for both talent and swimsuit.
 This was Berry's fifth attempt at the state title, as she placed third runner-up in 2004 and 2003, made the top 10 in 2002 and was unplaced in 2001.